 Every month we like to Salute Our Troops by recognizing individuals in our community who go the extra mile to make our community great.

-We're definitely fortunate to have Ross here in Las Vegas.
+We’re fortunate to have Davis here in Las Vegas.

-If you know a military member who goes above and beyond in our community, they can be active or veteran, someone you think deserves recognition -- click here to nominate them.
+If you know a military member who goes above and beyond in our community, they can be active or veteran, click here to submit a nomination.